 For siblings of addicts, watching the pain their parents experience can be hard to watch and create even more friction in the sibling relationship.
 “I watched my parents wilt and fade.
 This was the hardest part of all, to see their sadness and helplessness,” said one sibling of an addict.
 Whether your parents are in denial or the throes of acceptance, the emotional toll can be a significant drain.
 You may feel angry at your sibling for causing this pain or simply heartbroken along with them.

-There can also be added strain in the dynamic when family members disagree over how to best to deal with and support the addicted sibling, creating ongoing friction in the family.
+There can also be more strain in the dynamics when family members disagree over how to best to deal with and support the addicted sibling, creating ongoing friction in the family.

 The Strength in Continuous Rebuilding